 How to Set Boundaries

-To set a boundary you have to decide what you are in control of and what results you need from the boundary being in place.
-By exploring your values and beliefs, you gain a deeper understanding of your wants and needs, illuminating just what you are seeking in boundary setting.
-Having realistic boundaries free of ultimatums make it easy to follow through with your boundaries as well as for others to respect them.
+To set a boundary, you have to decide what you are in control of and what result you need from the boundary being in place.
+By exploring your values and beliefs, you gain a deeper understanding of your wants and needs, illuminating just what you are seeking in setting a boundary.
+Having realistic boundaries free of ultimatums makes it easy to follow through with your boundaries as well as for others to respect them.

 Once you figure out what boundary you need to set, it is your responsibility to clearly communicate it in a calm and assertive manner.
 Give a concise explanation so all parties involved can better understand and respect your boundaries.
 Then, once you have executed your boundaries you need to stay consistent in maintaining them to avoid giving mixed messages to those around you.

 While staying consistent is important, it is also important to provide flexibility.
 Know that your values and beliefs may evolve over time and that your boundaries can evolve with them as you see the need.
 Again, establishing excellent communication around your choices is vital.
 Constantly checking in with your feelings and where your values are resting helps you establish a better understanding of what you need from your relationships.

 There are a number of challenges that come with setting boundaries ranging from self-confidence to fear of upsetting close personal relationships.
 However, boundaries are crucial in strengthening relationships.
 As you grow to understand each other’s boundaries, you become more in tune and can more organically avoid challenging each other’s boundaries.